-BHP provides three Named Scholarships, one for each of its major operating areas, in Queensland, South Australia, and Western Australia.
+BHP funds four named scholarships, one for each of its major operating areas, spanning Queensland, South Australia and Western Australia.

 The Bibbulmun Fund aims to open new possibilites for Aboriginal enterprise and foster entrepreneurial leadership.
 It supports regionally relevant initiatives that facilitate positive impact throughout Aboriginal Australia.
 The Bibbulmun Fund is held in trust by the Fremantle Foundation.

 The Bibbulmun Fund Scholarship is awarded to a student from an Aboriginal or Torres Strait Islander background.